DavidColby/rails-6-starter/README.md

 ## Deploying to Heroku

 The application is ready to deploy to Heroku with no additional configuration changes.
 If you have Heroku cli set up simply run `heroku create && heroku push origin main`.
-A simple Procfile is provided to ensure run database migrations.
+A simple Procfile is provided to ensure Heroku automatically runs database migrations when needed.